kodendaal/kodendaal.github.io/_posts/2024-12-20-hull_gan_geometry.md

 The fusion of GANs and engineering is more than a technical milestone—it's a paradigm shift.
 At MARIN, in collaboration with the University of Strathclyde, we've laid the groundwork for AI-driven ship design.
 As technology evolves, so does our capacity to innovate, optimize, and redefine what’s possible in engineering.

 *Stay tuned as we continue to explore the frontiers of AI and its transformative potential for the maritime industry and beyond.*

-![Placeholder for closing illustration of futuristic ship designs]

----

-*What are your thoughts on AI in engineering?
-Share your ideas and join the conversation below!*